CelestialBoon/celestialboon.github.io/docs/philosophy/2019-12-21-self-as-many.md

 This is a pattern that has grown steadily deeper and more entrenched with time, culminating in eg. reductionism, a progressive fragmentation of societal structures of camaraderie, and a gnawing sense of isolation and aloneness in a cold, uncaring, DISCONNECTED universe.

-The more need to separate our sense of self from others, the more our disconnection from everything grows - from Nature, turning alien and full of teeth and claw; from the Universe, blindly deterministic and which has us as flukes of chance, + most tragically from *ourselves*
+The more need to separate our sense of self from others, the more our disconnection from everything grows - from Nature, turning alien and full of teeth and claw; from the Universe, blindly deterministic and which has us as flukes of chance, and most tragically *from ourselves*.

-Many of us believe of being just electrical signals in the brain, which we can't conventionally even observe or experience, while denying the fundamental reality of consciousness, which is the one *single* thing we are GUARANTEED to experience, by definition!
+Many of us believe of being just electrical signals in the brain, which we can't conventionally even observe or experience, while denying the fundamental reality of consciousness, which is the one SINGLE thing we are GUARANTEED to experience, by definition!

 More and more we are discovering that even beings without neural systems, such as plants, display remarkable behaviours such as displaying distress, happiness, detailed awareness of surroundings, etc. while consciousness remains fully unexplained in terms of brain activity.